-- Learn to communicate effectively and empathetically with communities in crisis - Attend workshops and collaborate with industry professionals - Build confidence through experiential learning
+- Learn to communicate effectively and empathetically with communities in crisis - Attend workshops and collaborate with industry professionals - Build confidence through experiential learning - Develop skills necessary to implement the Documentary Songwriting Method in your profession

 Milestones:

 Throughout our training week, you will have opportunities to put into practice what we are learning.
 Each day you will be matched with a community member, and you will write a song from their story over the course of the week.
 On Friday and Saturday, you will participate in two songwriting workshops with communities who have no experience with the Documentary Songwriting Method.
 You will use your new skills to guide these participants through the process.
 And finally, on Sunday of the training, you will have the opportunity to be a part of our end-of-training performance.